-At Hutchesons’ the parents’ association is called the Hutchesons’ Grammar School Parents’ Association (HGSA).
+At Hutchesons’ the parents’ association is called the Hutchesons’ Grammar School Parents’ Association (HGSPA).

-The 1957 Group is a fundraising committee for Hutchesons’ Grammar School, comprising parents, former parents, members of staff and FPs.
+The 1957 Group is the fundraising element of the HGSPA, comprising parents, former parents, members of staff and FPs.
 Our fundraising events offer many opportunities for all parents to socialise over a cup of tea or glass of wine.

 Annual events include a Winter Afternoon Tea in December, a Summer Social (ceilidh) in June and a Quiz Night held at Beaton Road in February, which attract enthusiastic teams of parents and staff.

 The Group also runs the second-hand uniform shop throughout the year and organises events and refreshments for the Primary Sports Day.

 In recent years, funds have gone towards purchasing the gym equipment in the new conditioning suit at Beaton Rd; the refurbishment of the stage at Kingarth Street; an iPad Project, with 10 iPads for Beaton Rd and 10 iPad Minis for Kingarth Street; retractable seating for the Drama Studios; refurbishment of the S6 Bistro; the organ in the Beaton Road Assembly Hall; various items of playground equipment; radio microphones; bleacher seating in the Fotheringay Centre and the full refurbishment of the all-weather tennis courts at Beaton Road.